nigolarer/powertoys_keyboard_manager_settings/README.md

 - enjoy!

 # Details

 Basically, u can get all config at PowerToys Settings.
-But here i'd like to have a general description about mapping key and reason.
+But here i'd like to have a general description about mapping key and reason:

 ---
 `Ctrl(left)` -> `Alt(Left)`